22388o/tribe-master/README.md

 ## Status

-Currenctly, we're building our MVP and Aplha software for Tribe
+Currenctly, we're building our MVP and Alpha software for Tribe